Leolty/NLP_Papers/notes/Text Generation with Soft Q-Learning.md

 ##5.
 PCL

- updates Q-values of all tokens at once through a connection between the value function and the induced policy.
+ updates Q-values of all tokens at once through a connection between the value function and the policy.
 - Multi-step PCL: resolve the potential instability issue due to the bootstrapped V value and the sparse reward

 - joint on-policy and off-policy training: first train model with on-policy for warming up, joint on- and off- policy training to maximum the reward